me-kell/EXMARaLDA-build/README.md

 After this you can run the PartiturEditor with following maven goal (you need a JRE, not just the JDK):

     mvn -f pom.xml exec:exec@partitureditor

+## Make a windows executable

+To wrap the Partitureditor as windows executable with JSmooth

+    mvn -f pom-prepare.xml antrun:run@jsmoothgen_partitureditor

 ## Change Player